 Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 Why does this company win?

-The house has run the full chain — agency, catalog, factory, packaging, fulfillment, table — for 29 years, and built an AI stack that runs a holding-company-grade operation at a fraction of the cost.
-Vertically integrated, capital-efficient, and already operating — under a principal who has carried every link of it.
+The house has run the full chain — agency, catalog, manufacturing, packaging, fulfillment, presentation — for 29 years, and built an AI infrastructure that operates a holding-company-grade estate at a fraction of the cost.

+Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997